 WordPress – The World’s Best CMS

 There are countless content management systems (CMS) available to website owners today.
 Some CMS systems are proprietary and custom-built that will set you back a monthly or annual licensing fee, while others, like WordPress, are completely free to download and customise to suit your unique website needs.
 Over the past decade, we have worked with a handful of different solutions and even custom built a few content management systems, but when it comes down to it, we wholeheartedly believe WordPress cannot be beaten.
-For this reason, we recommend WordPress website design almost exclusively to our clients with the exception of extremely complex websites that sometimes require a more robust content management solution such as Drupal, or perhaps a custom built solution.
+For this reason, our website developers recommend WordPress website design almost exclusively to our clients with the exception of extremely complex websites that sometimes require a more robust content management solution such as Drupal, or perhaps a custom built solution.
 If you are considering a new website design and have need for an easy to use CMS system, here’s why we’d highly recommend considering WordPress…

 WordPress is Open Source